dahbiz/payload-generator/README.md

 This a python program that **generates** more than 100 payload!
 This is for educational purposes!
+The author does not carry any responsibility for the bad usage of this tool and so remember that attacking targets without prior **permission** is **criminal** and **punished** by law.

         host = input('FREESITE: ')